Mastercard severs ties with Pornhub, citing illegal content

 “Today, the use of our cards at Pornhub is being terminated,” Mastercard said in a statement Thursday to The Washington Post.
 “Our investigation over the past several days has confirmed violations of our standards prohibiting unlawful content on their site.
 As a result, and in accordance with our policies, we instructed the financial institutions that connect the site to our network to terminate acceptance.”

-Pornhub, which is owned by MindGeek, called the move “exceptionally disappointing” because it came just days after new safeguards were implemented.
+Pornhub, which is owned by MindGeek, called the move “exceptionally disappointing,” because it came just days after new safeguards were implemented.

 “Unverified users are now banned from uploading content — a policy no other platform has put in place, including Facebook, which reported 84 million instances of child sexual abuse material over the last three years,” the company said.
 “In comparison, the Internet Watch Foundation reported 118 incidents on Pornhub over the last three years.”

 Laila Mickelwait, the founder of Traffickinghub — a movement that wants to hold Pornhub accountable for profiting from the alleged trafficking and exploitation of women and children — rejected Pornhub’s comparisons to other user-generated platforms.
-Popular social media companies explicitly ban depictions of sex acts and can rely on artificial intelligence systems to immediately remove banned content, she said in an interview with The Post.
+Popular social media companies explicitly ban depictions of sex acts and can rely on artificial-intelligence systems to immediately remove banned content, she said in an interview with The Post.

-“Pornhub exists to monetize hardcore sex acts, at the same time they did not verify the age or the consent of the millions of people in the videos they profit from,” she said.
+“Pornhub exists to monetize hardcore sex acts,” she said.
+“At the same time they did not verify the age or the consent of the millions of people in the videos they profit from.”

-She applauded Mastercard’s decision while noting how long it has taken for payment companies to take action.
+She applauded Mastercard’s decision while noting how long it has taken payment companies to take action.
 And she called for governments to investigate and enforce the law.
-“We don’t need just corporate responsibility and accountability, we need criminal responsibility and accountability,” she said.
+“We don’t need just corporate responsibility and accountability,” she said.
+“We need criminal responsibility and accountability.”

-Visa has not yet completed its investigation, but has suspended the use of its cards on the website in the meantime.
+Visa has not yet completed its investigation but has suspended the use of its cards on the website in the meantime.
 “We are instructing the financial institutions who serve MindGeek to suspend processing of payments through the Visa network,” Visa said in a statement to The Post.
 “At Visa, we are vigilant in our efforts to stamp out illegal activity on our network, and we encourage our financial institution partners to regularly review their merchants’ compliance of our standards on this and other platforms.”

 American Express prohibits its cards from being used on “digital adult content websites,” according to the Associated Press.
 PayPal stopped processing payments to Pornhub last year.